Anusha-Bandapelly/AtliQ-Hospitality-Analysis/README.md

 # AtliQ-Hospitality-Analysis
-In this project we need to create a dashboard using power BI ,for the revenue management team of AtliQ Grand hotel chain, which can provide key insights on Revenue trend.
+In this project I've created a dashboard using power BI ,for the revenue management team of AtliQ Grand hotel chain, which can provide key insights on Revenue trend.

 ## Problem Statement :